 Overall, we normally compensate our executive officers with base salary, annual incentive awards and long-term incentives.
 For our executives as a group, we generally emphasize a conservative base salary compensation.
 We alternatively provide the potential for a greater incentive compensation component of total executive compensation.
 Annual and long-term operational and strategic goals identified by Management and approved by the Human Resources Committee of the Board of Directors (the "Committee") are the foundation for the performance measurements used to determine annual and long-term incentive payouts to our executive officers.
-In Fiscal 2008 and Fiscal 2007, we granted our executive officers restricted stock as a means to further align the interests of our executive officers with those of our shareholders.

 Beginning in Fiscal 2009, we experienced economic conditions that were unprecedented within the history of the recreational vehicle industry.
 The decline in the U.S. economy during this period resulted in the demand for recreational vehicles reaching historically low levels.
-The recreational vehicle industry, and specifically the motor home market, has continued to be challenged, demonstrating only slight improvement during Fiscal 2010.
-In direct response to the negative economic conditions affecting the broader U.S. economy and our economic performance during Fiscal 2009, we initiated numerous cost reductions which were substantially continued through Fiscal 2010, including certain actions directly related to executive compensation.
+The recreational vehicle industry, and specifically the motor home market, has continued to be challenged, demonstrating only slight improvement during Fiscal 2010 and in Fiscal 2011.
+In direct response to the negative economic conditions affecting the broader U.S. economy and our economic performance during Fiscal 2009 and 2010, we initiated numerous cost reductions which were substantially continued through Fiscal 2011, including certain actions directly related to executive compensation.
 These compensation-related cost reductions, as more fully discussed in the "Compensation Discussion and Analysis" section below, include:

-- elimination of annual merit-based salary increases for all executive officers; - a substantial reduction of the base salary payable to our CEO and President and other executive officers, effective March 2009 continued during Fiscal 2010: - a reduced level of 401(k) company matching contributions for all participants, including executive officers; - no new stock grants or new stock option grants; and - no payments made under our a nnual and long-term incentive compensation plans.
+- · elimination of annual merit-based salary increases for all salaried employees including executive officers; - a substantial reduction of the base salary payable to executive officers, effective March 2009 continued through the first half of Fiscal 2011; - · a reduced level of 401(k) company matching contributions for all participants, including executive officers; and - · no payments made under our annual and long-term incentive compensation plans.